 While your accident report is an important part of a comprehensive case file, it is only one of many building blocks of a successful compensation claim.
 Members of our legal team might also request:

-- Medical records and photos of your injury that detail the extent of your injuries and medical treatments.
+- Medical records and photos of your injury that show the extent of your injuries and medical treatments.
 Your prognosis can also detail your treatment plan and give an estimate of ongoing medical costs.

 - Medical bills, receipts, and insurance forms that demonstrate the current and future cost of your medical care